LauraGnc/FinancialGraph/README.md

 # FinancialGraph
-a simple script to generate few stock market information
+A simple script to generate few stock market information Please switch the branch to 'main'